 The product of a charging station's volts and amps determines the power delivery rating.
 For a 240 volt 32 amp charging station the rating is calculated as follows: 240 * 32 = 7,680 watts = 7.68 kW.

-Estimates of charging times are calculated by dividing the EV's battery pack rating by either the power acceptance rate or the power delivery rating, whichever number is smaller.
+Estimates of EV charging times are calculated by dividing the electric vehicle's battery pack rating by either the power acceptance rate or the power delivery rating, whichever number is smaller.
 The component with the smaller number limits the speed at which the EV's battery can be recharged.

 For example, a Chevy Bolt has a battery pack rating of 60 kWh and a power acceptance rate of 7.2 kW.
 When comparing a level 1 and level 2 charging station, the estimated charging times are limited by different components:

 View the file below for a list of EV's and a comparison between their estimated level 1 and level 2 charging times.